A review of how Scottish Widows are actioning climate stewardship and taking their responsible investing strategies forward.

 - UN Global Compact (UNGC) violations.

-One example of stewardship activity for UNGC which they shared was their engagement with a large US-based retailer on their labour and collective bargaining issues.
+One example of stewardship activity with regard to the UNGC is an engagement with a large US-based retailer on labour and collective bargaining.
 Another one would be the fact that Scottish Widows have also recently published a thought leadership paper on the topic of board cognitive diversity (Great minds don’t think alike) and they are engaging with their largest investee companies on this subject.

-Scottish Widows is actively involved in a number of industry-wide stewardship initiatives, for example Institutional Investor Group on Climate Change, OPSC and others.
-As part of OPSC, Scottish Widows are leading on an engagement campaign with the largest asset managers operating in UK pensions to break down barriers to client directed voting and normalise expression of wishes by pension schemes when it comes to voting in pooled funds.
+Scottish Widows is actively involved in a number of industry-wide stewardship initiatives, for example the Institutional Investor Group on Climate Change, OPSC and others.
+As part of OPSC, Scottish Widows leads an engagement campaign with the largest asset managers operating in UK pensions to enable client-directed voting and normalise expression of wishes by pension schemes when it comes to voting in pooled funds.

 The first three pillars are underpinned by the foundation which is the input and consideration of the intent and wishes of members and clients.
-To enable this, Scottish Widows have active dialogues with their clients and members through engagement surveys, focus group meetings and are now developing more tools (such as the recently launched responsible investing feature in the Scottish Widows pensions app (Find Your Impact) to better understand the responsible investing and stewardship wishes of their customer base.
+These are sourced through engagement surveys and focus group meetings.
+Further tools are under development (such as a responsible investing feature in the Scottish Widows pensions app (Find Your Impact).

-Scottish Widows are supportive of stewardship principles and exercising a “collective view and vote” on specific issues involvement with the IIGCC collaborative voting recommendations on climate.
-They are currently in the process of authoring their own voting guidelines as a basis to represent their positioning on specific issues in the market.
+Scottish Widows are supportive of stewardship principles and exercising a “collective view and vote” on specific issues e.g. involvement with the IIGCC collaborative voting recommendations on climate and have shared their own voting guidelines as a basis to represent their positioning on specific issues in the market.

 When reflecting on which resources have most helped their stewardship activities, Scottish Widows cited the World Benchmarking Alliance for its helpful intersectionality inputs.
-Other organisations include the IIGCC, the OPSC, the International Corporate Governance Network, and ( their shareholder resolution list to watch, their manager assessment rating) alongside companies’ own disclosures.
-(A list of organisations that Scottish Widows is involved with across different thematic areas is available at the end of the report.)
+Other organisations include the IIGCC, the OPSC, the International Corporate Governance Network, InfluenceMaps and ShareAction (e.g. their shareholder resolution list to watch, their manager assessment rating) alongside companies’ own disclosures.

-On the horizon, Scottish Widows are looking to increase allocations to ESG-focused assets, increase the focus of conversations with their managers on the areas of biodiversity and just transition.
-They will continue to follow new inputs and data closely across an increasing number of thematic areas to help develop their investment approach.
-They have shared that they will continue to have annual climate reporting and aim to have their next major review of their climate targets and alignment planning in 2024.
+On the horizon, Scottish Widows are looking to increase allocations to ESG-focused assets and increase the focus of conversations with their managers on the areas of biodiversity and just transition.
+On a just climate transition, they have published research aimed at the pensions industry Scottish Widows plan a major review of their climate targets and alignment planning in 2024.

 Tarik Ben-Saud, CFA; Alexander Beecraft, CFA; Alistair Byrne, PhD, CFA; Olivier Fines, CFA; Alistair Jones, IMC; Stephen O'Neill, CFA; David Rae, CFA; Issac Tabner, PhD, CFA, ASIP, DipPFs; Natalie Winterfrost, CFA, AMAPPT, FIA.